nfstream/nfstream.github.io/docs/api.md

 ## NFStreamer: The Export Layer

-NFStreamer is the main class of nfstream framework and implements also the export layer within a flow monitoring schema.
+NFStreamer is the main class of NFStream framework and implements also the export layer within a flow monitoring schema.
 ```python
 my_capture_streamer = NFStreamer(source="facebook.pcap", # or live interface
                                  snaplen=65535,